gpdowney/lightweightLSAT/README.md

 The site purposefully leaves out many details and nuances in order to (a) focus on the essentials and (b) encourage users to teach themselves.

-Users are expected to revise, adapt, expand, and simplify the Lightweight LSAT system based on their experience on actual Qs.
-Actual Qs are not provided, as they are available from the LSAC directly.
+Users are expected to revise, adapt, expand, and simplify the Lightweight LSAT system based on their experience on actual questions.
+Actual questions are not provided, as they are available from the LSAC directly.

 ## Design

 The site's design is intentionally minimal: mostly grid-based CSS and Markdown.
 There are no scripts or cookies or user tracking of any kind.

 The site is built using [Jekyll](https://jekyllrb.com) so that it can be written and revised in Markdown (instead of HTML).
 There is some Liquid code + YAML files that help keep the site consistent from page to page, and reduce the need to copy + paste repetitive sections.
-If you clone this repository, you'll need Jekyll to turn the files into a website.
+If you clone this repository, you can use Jekyll to turn the files into a website.

 You'll find the actual content of the site in the Markdown files contained under "pages" (and in the YAML files under _data).